ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     ompl_planning.yaml
     ```

- 1. Open the ROS2 `config/ompl_planning.yaml` file in a text editor and add the following lines at the bottom, with no indentation:
+ 1. Open the ROS2 `config/ompl_planning.yaml` file in a text editor and add the following lines at the bottom:

     ```
     planning_plugin: 'ompl_interface/OMPLPlanner'